Best Wardrobes in Britain: Angela Scanlon

 Angela wears an array of bucket hats from her collection.

-Angela wears a Sandro jacket, Aje dress and Giuseppe Zanotti heels, plus a necklace from her Frkl. line.
+Angela wears a Sandro jacket, Aje dress, Giuseppe Zanotti heels and a necklace from Frkl.

-Who is on your list of all-time style icons?
-Are there any women, past or present, who you would like to raid the wardrobe of?
+Who's on your list of all-time style icons?
+Are there any women, past or present, whose wardrobe you'd like to raid?

-You’re a woman who wears many hats— a brand founder, a broadcaster, author and a podcaster.
+You’re a woman who wears many hats: a brand founder, a broadcaster, an author and a podcaster.
 How does what you wear change for each of these roles?

-Angela wears a Sandro jacket, Aje dress and Giuseppe Zanotti heels, plus a necklace from her frkl jewellery collection.
+Angela wears a Sandro jacket, Aje dress, Giuseppe Zanotti heels and a necklace from FRKL.

 When did you realise what you wanted to do in your career, and was it an easy decision?

-Angela wears a coat from Dries Van Noten, a vintage sports jacket and a necklace from her frkl jewellery collection.
+Angela wears a coat from Dries Van Noten, a vintage sports jacket and a FRKL. necklace.

-What one outfit can you rely on and know you'll feel the most confident and beautiful in?
+What one outfit can you rely on to know you'll feel the most confident and beautiful in?

-We actually shot this piece but I would say the John Rocha petal organza skirt, which again is a bit OTT, but I sometimes wear it with jeans underneath it and a great t shirt or a jumper and a big pair of boots.
+We actually shot this piece, but I would say the John Rocha petal organza skirt, which again is a bit OTT, but I sometimes wear it with jeans underneath and a great T-shirt or a jumper and a big pair of boots.
 So I kind of have worn it for my wedding, but also for a million other things.

-Angela wears a coat from Dries Van Noten, a vintage sports jacket, a skirt from John Rocha, Crocs x Simone Rocha shoes, plus a necklace from her frkl jewellery collection.
+Angela wears a coat from Dries Van Noten, a vintage sports jacket, a skirt from John Rocha, Crocs x Simone Rocha shoes, and a FRKL.

-Who have been some of your favourite women in the industry to work with, and what did you learn from them?
+Who are some of your favourite women in the industry to work with, and what did you learn from them?

 Oh my God, so many.
-Some of them I haven't worked with but obviously Vicky, who I work alongside in co-hosting our podcast Get a Grip.
-I absolutely adore her and I have learned to not be so afraid, I suppose, of showing myself and not always ‘performing’.
-That has definitely been a lesson and we have so much craic.
+Some of them I haven't worked with, but obviously Vicky [Pattison], whom I work alongside in co-hosting our podcast Get A Grip.
+I absolutely adore her, and I have learned not to be so afraid, I suppose, of showing myself and not always "performing".
+That has definitely been a lesson, and we have so much craic.

 What does a typical day look like for you?
 Take me from the top.

-What beauty brands, items or tools do you swear by for your everyday glam routine?
+What beauty brands, products or tools do you swear by for your everyday routine?

-I love a good skincare moment and the one item I swear by is La Roche Posay’s Cicaplast Baume B5+ which I’ll keep on me at all times.
+I love a good skincare moment, and the one product I swear by is La Roche Posay’s Cicaplast Baume B5+, which I’ll keep on me at all times.

-Do you have a favourite scent or perfume that you always reach for?
-Or do you have a perfume wardrobe?
+Do you have a favourite perfume that you always reach for, or do you have a perfume wardrobe?

 I love The Nue Co.
-Pheromone fragrance again it’s not too sweet or powdery but more musky so feels quite unisex.
+Pheremone fragrance.
+Again, it’s not too sweet or powdery, but more musky, so it feels quite unisex.

 If you could wear one outfit for the rest of your life, what would it be and why?